1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 fs.writeFileSync(public + '/sitemap.xml', templates['sitemap.xml'](posts))
 ```

 Passed the path of a post, `parsePost` reads the title, url, date and publish status from [front matter](https://jekyllrb.com/docs/frontmatter/) at the top of the post.
-The markdown body is converted to a HTML fragrament and an object representing the post is returned.
+The markdown body is converted to a HTML fragment and an object representing the post is returned.

 ```javascript
 function parsePost(path){